ANALYSIS-Internet stock collapse dents Silicon Valley

 "The scariest is easy-come, easy-go revenue, kind of like Groupon," he said.
 "It can ramp up quick, but disappear quickly too."

-(Additional reporting by Angela Moon, David Gaffen and Edward Krudy in New York; Editing By Edwin Chan, Jonathan Weber and Tim Dobbyn)
+(Additional reporting by Angela Moon in New York; Editing By Edwin Chan, Jonathan Weber and Tim Dobbyn)

 ((gerry.shih@thomsonreuters.com)) Keywords: INTERNET STOCKS/PARIAHS